MahjubeJami/Python-Essentials/README.md

 # Python-Essentials
-In this repository, there are lots of Python programs from different assignments of my python course.
+In this repository, there are three basic Python programs from assignments of my python course.